spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 Modifying a package's build environment
 ---------------------------------------

-Spack sets up several environment variables like PATH by default to aid in building a package, but many packages make use of environment variables which convey specific information about their dependencies (e.g., MPICC).
-This section covers how update your Spack packages so that package-specific environment variables are defined at build-time.
+Spack sets up several environment variables like ``PATH`` by default to aid in building a package, but many packages make use of environment variables which convey specific information about their dependencies (e.g., ``MPICC``).
+This section covers how to update your Spack packages so that package-specific environment variables are defined at build-time.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^